-The crash of meteors on early Earth likely generated hydrogen cyanide, which could have kick-started the production of biomolecules needed to make the first cells.
+The crash of meteors on early Earth likely generated hydrogen cyanide,

 Joe Tucciarrone/Science Photo LIbraryCorbis